Texas deep freeze hits energy sector; Houston ship channel shut

-(Reuters) - A deep freeze in Texas that started over the weekend continued to wreak havoc on the U.S. energy sector on Tuesday, grounding operations at the Houston Ship channel and curbing output in the nation’s largest oil field in the Permian, while several of the biggest oil refineries remained offline.
+(Reuters) - A deep freeze that hit Texas over the weekend wrought more havoc on the U.S. energy sector on Tuesday, grounding operations at the Houston Ship channel and curbing output in the largest U.S. oil field in the Permian, while several of the biggest oil refineries remained offline.

-Historic subzero cold has knocked out about 3.3 million barrels per day of refining capacity, which equals 18% of national capacity, according to Reuters calculations, and industry analysts say crude production could be affected for days or weeks.
+Historic subzero cold has knocked out about 3.3 million barrels per day of refining capacity, or about 18% of national capacity, according to Reuters calculations.
+About 500,000 to 1.2 million bpd of crude production has also been affected, and it could be weeks before it is fully restored, industry analysts said.

-Around 5.3 million customers were without power nationwide due to winter storms, with Texas the hardest hit with around 4.3 million customers affected, according to local power companies.
+Around 5.3 million customers were without power nationwide due to winter storms.
+Texas was hardest hit with around 4.3 million customers affected, according to local power companies.

+Refiners have been struggling to deal with the freeze.
+Exxon Mobil’s Beaumont refinery reported a unit upset due to the freeze on Tuesday, while Chevron closed its Pasadena refinery due to the severe cold.
+Motiva Enterprises said it had to shut several processing units due to a loss of steam due to the cold.

 The cold snap sent U.S. oil prices to near 13-month highs, while front-month gas futures jumped to an over three-month high.